Documentation

 - All moderate optimizations

-- Keep only first N columns
+- Keep only first N columns - Retains first 5 columns, discards rest

-- Remove non-essential columns entirely
+- Remove non-essential columns - Keeps only specified column indices

 JavaScript Files